-- 3. Add the Address and optionally the Port of the authentication server. - 4.
-Add the Address and optionally the Port of the RADIUS accounting server. - 5.
-Add and confirm the Server password, also known as the RADIUS Secret. - 6.
-Click Apply.
+4. Add the Address and optionally the Port of the authentication server.

+- 5. Add the Address and optionally the Port of the RADIUS accounting server. - 6.
+Select whether Message-Authenticator is required for server responses.
+The default setting is Do not require Message-Authenticator.
+If the default setting is left, RADIUS responses may be subject to BlastRADIUS attack. - 7.
+Add and confirm the Server password, also known as the RADIUS Secret. - 8.
+Select the preferred Radius Server Authentication method to apply.